Australia’s health system consists of government-funded public health cover and private health insurance.

 Temporary residents and migrants must have health insurance

 If you’re on a temporary work visa (such as subclass 457 and subclass 485) you must provide evidence of adequate health insurance for the duration of your stay in Australia.
-For more information on health requirements, see the Department of Immigration and Border Protection website.
+For more information on health requirements, see the Department of Home Affairs website.

 If your current health fund is a member of the International Federation of Health Plans (IFHP), you may be able to transfer to an Australian fund, without penalty, and with a similar level of cover.
 To check if your health fund is a member, visit the IFHP website.